 Catalogs, Garden Centers, Websites

 This can be dangerous.
 Don’t buy any plant with a name you don’t recognize.
-The Garden's Plant Information Desk at (847) 835-0972 will recommend websites and techniques, and answer all your questions, and the Lenhardt Library is stocked with catalogs and magazines.
-Take advantage of this onsite expertise.
+The Garden's Plant Information Service at (847) 835-0972 will recommend websites and techniques, and answer all your questions, and the Lenhardt Library is stocked with catalogs and magazines.
+Take advantage of this on-site expertise.

 Seeds, Bulbs, Tubers – Read the Small Print